Travertine Maintenance Sealing & Cleaning Answers

 The life guard product is made to prolong the life of a topical coating applied to the surface of the stone.

-The various finishes are made using a number of techniques, machines, tools and abrasives, which is the best way to get the look you want.
+are made using a number of techniques, machines, tools and abrasives, which is the best way to get the look you want.
+For a floor

 A honed surface rarely looks dirty or like it needs cleaning and will probably never need re-finishing because of wear.